dhirajpatra/django_graphql/README.md

 `python manage.py runserver`

-Go to the address which came output from above command.
+Go to the address which came output from above command. eg. http://localhost:8000/graphql/

 Then you can run the following graphql: